Pain control in dogs and cats

-Non-steroid anti-inflammatories (NSAIDs) are the fastest growing category of veterinary medicines.
-At the London Vet Clinic we use them to manage acute or chronic pain, to reduce inflammation and to lower high fevers.
+At the London Vet Clinic we use non-steroid anti-inflammatory drugs (NSAIDS) to manage acute or chronic pain, to reduce inflammation and to lower high fevers.
 (Rather surprisingly, we also use them to slow the growth of certain forms of cancer such as bladder cancer.)

 NSAIDs are divided into three ‘generations’.
-Broadly speaking, aspirin is first generation, carprofen (Rimadyl) and meloxicam (Metacam) are second generation and firocoxib (Previcox), mavacoxib (Trocoxil) and robenacoxib (Onsior) are third generation.
+Broadly speaking, aspirin is first generation, carprofen (Rimadyl) and meloxicam (Metacam) are second generation and firocoxib (Previcox), and robenacoxib (Onsior) are third generation.

 NSAIDs can produce unwanted side-effects, specifically stomach irritation, even ulceration.
 The second and third generation NSAIDs were developed to reduce gastric toxicity in humans.
 They did so but were also associated with fatal heart complications in people, due to atherosclerosis.
 This condition is virtually unknown in dogs and cats so it is not a major problem.

-An alternative that we are presently trialing is robenacoxib (Onsior).
-Its mechanism of action suggests that it may have a longer duration of action and fewer side effects than second generation NSAIDs.
+Onsior may have a longer duration of action and fewer side effects than second generation NSAIDs.
 Its high safety index applies to cats as well as dogs.
-Meloxicam (Metacam) and robenacoxib are the only NSAIDs licenced for use in cats.
+Meloxicam (Metacam) and robenacoxib (Onsior) are the only NSAIDs licenced for use in cats.

 We select NSAIDs for their safety , efficacy, ease of giving and cost.
 The most common side effects are gastrointestinal although kidney and liver problems are also possible.
 Unwanted side effects are most commonly associated with: